Fellipesimas/fellipesimas/index.md

 My main research interests are about anthropogenic actions on the environment, specifically about the impacts caused on the ocean due to climate change.
 I have a big interest on understanding better about the effects of the ocean acidification and how it could warm the organisms' ecology, behavior and biology.
 I intend to execute a research project about this topic on my master's degree.
 If you wanna read about my project, please contact me via email.

 My native language is portuguese but I have studied english for 5 years during the high school, and now I am studying japanese at the basic level.
 Also during the high school, I made a computer technician course, so I am a little bit familiarizaed with html, css and some computer basics.
+Because of my big interest on marine biology, on 2019 I acquired a Scuba Diving Cerfication by PADI [(Open Water Diver)](https://www.padi.com/courses/open-water-diver?utm_campaign=ww-en-entry-pros-search-seekadventure&utm_source=google.com&utm_medium=cpc&utm_term=ww-en-entry-pros-search-open_water_diver&crid=618705881&gclid=Cj0KCQiAys2MBhDOARIsAFf1D1cLQ-XNde-q6qHI4Da11xG527x7oixgR749vZ-eLyt4LI55FckGnJEaAsD5EALw_wcB).

 ## Publications